Anatoly Osmolovsky

 Anatoly Osmolovsky (Moscow, July 1, 1969), is a Russian visual artist, performer, theorist, editor and teacher.
-He resides in Moscow where he sculpts wood.
+He resided in Moscow where he sculpts wood.
+Since 2024 resides in Berlin.
 Osmolovsky grounds his art in theory and supports his work with self-published writings in Radek (1993) and Base (2010) magazines and by teaching art history.

 Concepts

 At the start of his career, the most important issues for Osmolovsky were those of power and revolution.
 Osmolovsky opposed the school of Moscow conceptualism.

 In the mid nineties, there was a common element of male nudity and sexualized violence in the work of Moscow artists, including that of Osmolovsky.
 Osmolovsky was the leader of the anti-postmodernist movement, revolutionary Rival Programme NETSEZUDIK".